flreuss/pythonmusic/docs/intro/installation.rst

 Additional Windows Dependencies
 ...............................

-.. important:: This step must be completed **before** installing PythonMusic.
-If you have installed ``python-rtmidi`` first, you may need to remove and reinstall it after this step before continuing.
+.. important:: This step must be completed **before** installing PythonMusic, otherwise you may need to remove and reinstall ``python-rtmidi`` after this step before continuing.

 PythonMusic on Windows requires
 `Microsoft Build Tools for Visual Studio 2022 <https://visualstudio.microsoft.com/downloads/?q=build+tools>`_.
-After downloading and running the installer, select the *Desktop development with C++* package in the workloads section To minimise the needed disk space for installation, you can deselect all optional features in the side bar on the right side **except the current version of the MSVC build tools and Windows SDK**.
+After downloading and running the installer, select the *Desktop development with C++* package in the workloads section.
+To minimise the disk space needed for installation, you can deselect all optional features in the side bar on the right side **except the current version of the MSVC build tools and Windows SDK**.
 Click on install.

 .. note::